 - Constricted blood vessels

 - Raised blood pressure

 - Tremors or muscle twitches

 Other outward physical symptoms of cocaine use in adults can include a runny nose, nosebleeds, track marks in people who inject the drug and burned lips or fingers in people who smoke it.

 When someone is a long-term user of cocaine, or they’ve just been through a period of binging on the drug, symptoms can include depression, feeling agitated or anxious, having cravings, exhaustion, or long periods of sleep.

-In general, whether smoking it, snorting it or injecting it, when someone is a long-term cocaine user they will often display symptoms such as nervousness, fatigue without the ability to go to sleep and an overall deterioration of their career and social life.
+In general, whether smoking it, snorting it or injecting it, long-term cocaine users will often display symptoms such as nervousness, fatigue without the ability to go to sleep and an overall deterioration of their career and social life.